 - Stuttering is not caused by children’s parents

-- Stuttering is not caused by drawing attention to a child’s normal disfluencies
+- Stuttering is not caused by pointing out a child’s disfluencies

-- Stuttering is not a psychological problem (though it can have psychological consequences)
+- Stuttering is not a psychological problem (although it may have psychological effects)

-- Stuttering is not a sign of reduced intelligence, motor weakness, or neurological injury
+- Stuttering is not a sign of brain injury or reduced intelligence